Limited Time Offer: Join TTC Online Trading Community!

 (continue reading for details)

-Despite the summer doldrums, TTC has been quite busy since we closed our doors to new retail membership and paused the regular free weekly updates.
+So, as you can see, TTC has been quite busy trading since we closed our doors to new retail membership and paused the regular free weekly updates.
 But coming soon, and for a limited time only, TTC will reopen for new members while space is available.
 Beginning Saturday August 30 until September 8, or until available spaces are filled, TTC will be accepting new members.

 Because we take the quality of our service very seriously, we strictly limit membership and work to develop members' trading skills.
 Having noticed an improvement in our current membership, most of which are professional, institutional traders, we will accept a limited number of new retail members for one week only.
 TTC does not issue trade signals because we teach you how to trade.
 We don't spoon feed you because we teach you how to take care of yourself.
 So, whether you're a novice trader who wants to get better, or a more experienced pro that's wants to share what they've learned and go to an even higher level in multiple markets and timeframes, TTC is the place for you.
 Stay tuned for further updates with information on how to join.